Joshuajrodrigues/py_racy4reddit/README.md

 # py_racy4reddit
-A full and functional nuke to delete all readdit comments and posts Reddit event though is a privacy centered app it does not provide an easy way to clear all your data.
+A full and functional nuke to delete all readdit comments and posts Reddit even though is a privacy centered app it does not provide an easy way to clear all your data.
-Data that could potentially dox you on a site that lets you be completely anonymouse
+Data that could potentially dox you on a site that lets you be completely anonymouse is ironic

 This tool deletes all your posts and comments
 ## Requirements: